grammyjs/website/site/docs/resources/faq.md

 - It has a reviewed standard library.

 > Deno was founded by Ry the same person that invented Node.
-> He summarised his 10 regrets about Node in [this video](https://youtu.be/M3BM9TB-8yA).
+> He summarized his 10 regrets about Node in [this video](https://youtu.be/M3BM9TB-8yA).

 grammY is actually written Deno-first, and backported to support Node.